Highlights Of Our Work

-- Reduced the number of lower-income preschoolers with untreated tooth decay by half.
+- Reduced the number of lower-income preschoolers with untreated tooth decay by 35 percent over the last decade. .
 Today, more than 50 percent of all Medicaid-enrolled children under age 6 see a dentist.
 Washington leads the country in these efforts.
 This is important because preventing disease early leads to a lifetime of better oral health.

 - Led a coalition that secured dental coverage for lower-income adults in Washington.
 One million people are now eligible to receive care.

 - Ensured an additional 244,000 people in Washington receive the health benefits of fluoridated water since 2001, saving families and taxpayers nearly $56 million over 15 years.

 - Invested in community health centers and nonprofit clinics adding 300,000 additional patient visits each year since 2010.

 - Trained nearly 45 percent of Washington physicians caring for young children to deliver oral health preventive services.

 - Trained 30,500 home care workers and community health workers to address oral health with their clients.

 - Trained more than 1,600 dental professionals on delivering preventive care and treatment to pregnant women and older adults.